BioJulia/BioStructures.jl/docs/src/documentation.md

 writepdb("1EN2_out.pdb", struc, backboneselector)
 ```

+The first argument can also be a stream.
 To write mmCIF format files, use the `writemmcif` function with similar arguments.
 A `MMCIFDict` can also be written using `writemmcif`: